MarcusQuist/Portfolio/README.md

 * UDP _(UDP instead of TCP being used)_
 * UDP_Miniproject _(UDP modified for a school assignment)_
 * UDP_Reliable _(UDP made "reliable" as part of a school assignment)_

+# Distributed Auction house
+A project consisting of a client-server architecture written as part of a final exam within the Mobile and Distributed Systems course

 # PWC Case
 **Producer** \